-Students may contact the Financial Aid Office for more information about scholarships.
+Students may contact the Office of Student Financial Services and Registrar for more information about scholarships offered at Northwestern Health Sciences University.

 FEDERAL DIRECT SUBSIDIZED AND UNSUBSIDIZED LOANS

 Federal Direct Loans are long-term, low-interest loans designed to provide additional funds for post-secondary education.